Skip to main content Skip to local navigation

 Interested applicants MUST meet the following criteria:

 • Be a Permanent Resident, Convention Refugee or recognized Protected Person (as defined per article 95 of Immigration and Refugee Protection Act S.C.
 2001, c.
-27);or a Ukrainian National visiting Under the Emergency Travel measures for Canada-Ukraine Authorization for Emergency Travel (CUAET) with an open work permit and a 900-series SIN;
+27) or a Palestinian from the Gaza or West Bank in Canada with required immigration status documentation which includes the code “MOME2023”.

-• Have related professional work experience outside Canada – typically 3+ years professional experience preferred; and
+• Have related professional work experience outside Canada – typically 3+ years of professional experience preferred; and

 Note:

-Refugee claimants and new Canadian citizens are only eligible to apply to the IEP Certificate Programs – they are not eligible for the Foundation Program due to program funding criteria.
+Refugee claimants, CUAET Visa holders and new Canadian citizens are only eligible to apply to the IEP Certificate Programs – they are not eligible for the Foundation Program due to program funding criteria.

 Sign-up for an Information Session